WynnMB/Stone-Theme-for-Yaru-Xfce/README.md

 ## Installation

 1. **Download and unzip** the theme folders.
-2. **Move** the extracted folders to the system theme directory using the following commands:
+2. **Move** the extracted folders to the system theme directories using the following commands:

    ```bash
    sudo mv Downloads/Yaru-stone /usr/share/themes